joe-mccann-dev/odin-flight-booker/README.md

 ### Testing

 - RSpec and Capybara
-- Model, and Feature specs
+- Model and System specs
 - use FactoryBot for fixtures

 #### Notable Gems used
 - capybara
 - bullet
+- letter_opener
 - guard
 - shoulda-matchers
 - factory_bot_rails